oxhak/rsync-backup/README.md

 # rsync-backup
-Backup Your Whole System Into A Folder
+Backup Your Whole System Into A Folder.

 Maintains the rights and properties of files when copying.